SeanTshark/civ-ipriot-smiley/knowledge_and_evidence.md

    > constructor is to call the attributes that are within it and automatically call them when an instance of the class is created.
    >
    > The purpose of the constructor in the Happy class is to get the information from
-   > the Smiley and Blinkable parent classes and the internal classes, which are draw_mouth and draw_eyes.
+   > the Smiley and Blinkable parent classes and the internal methods, which are draw_mouth and draw_eyes.
    > Then complies them together to be called in the main.py file.
    >
    >

    2. What statement(s) does it execute (consider the `super` call), and what is the result?

-   > It executes the __init__ statements from the parent classes, which are from the super and then executes the draw_mouth
+   > It executes the __init__ statements from the parent classes, which is from the super and then executes the draw_mouth
    > and draw_eyes statements.
 All of this results in the creation a smiling face that can blink.
    >